 The hub hidden inside the Alldock can put out up to 9600mAh at 2.4 Amps per socket.
 That’s a lot of power – traditional wall chargers run at around 1.2 Amps and Fast Chargers like the one the Galaxy S6 is bundled with put out around 2.1 Amps.
 How much you get out of it is going to be device dependent to a large degree and older devices will get slower charges but 2015 and most 2014 devices will charge very fast.
 I’ve had my HTC One M8 charge from around 18% to near full in less than an hour and thats happened across most of my devices.

 About Dittrich California Inc

-The Alldock is manufactured and made by Dittrich California Inc. The company was formed to create the Alldock and brought together several Silicon Valley personaliities with both German and Austrian designers.
-They launched the Alldock with a sucessful Kickstarter and are currently developing the second and third generations of the Alldock.
+The Alldock is manufactured and made by Dittrich California Inc. The company was formed to create the Alldock and brought together several Silicon Valley personalities with both German and Austrian designers.
+They launched the Alldock with a successful Kickstarter and are currently developing the second and third generations of the Alldock.

 The Alldocks do not come with USB charge cables so you will need to provide your own.
 I found most of mine were too long to be ideal and purchased an Anker multipack of 1 foot long cables which were perfect in length.

 The box includes the Alldock, several cable ties and a single 1.8 metre long 2 pin power cable.

 These specifications are for the small version of the Alldock.